 The Aconcagua Valley is a semi-desert region in the 32°S parallel, which receives less than 200 mm of rainfall per year.
 Consequently, the vineyards incorporate drip irrigation and a vertical trellis.
 We have a small Tempranillo vineyard at the winery near Santa María, and we purchase the remainder of our fruit from dedicated growers in the valley.
-The windy Manzur Vineyard, located next to the Putaendo river, was planted in 2000 and has alluvial sandy loam soils with lots of river stones.
-The Redonda Vineyard is on the north bank of the Aconcagua River near Panquehue, which has a stronger coastal influence.
+In particular, the Redonda Vineyard is on the north bank of the Aconcagua River near Panquehue, which has a strong coastal influence.
 The vineyard is south facing and features colluvial decomposed-granite soils.

 In 2008, we bought 14 hectares near the town of Cauquenes in the Maule region of Chile, about four hours south of Santiago, in the 35°S parallel.
 The vineyard has a cooler, more coastal climate than the Aconcagua vineyards, with about 700 mm of rainfall a year.
 Ancient, deep, rusty red clay soils retain much of the rain, allowing us to dry farm the vineyard.
 We chose Petite Sirah and Tempranillo because they do well under dry-farmed conditions.
 The vineyard also includes a small section of hundred-year-old País (Mission) vines.